What Are the Symptoms of Gallstones?

-Laparscopic cholecystectomy.
+Laparoscopic cholecystectomy.
 During this procedure, instruments, a light, and a camera are passed through several small incisions in the abdomen.
 The surgeon views the inside of the body by looking at a video monitor.
-This procedure is used in approximately 80% of gallbladder removals.
+This procedure is used in of the majority of gallbladder removals.
 After the surgery, the patient spends the night in the hospital.

 Open cholecystectomy.
 This is a more invasive procedure in which the surgeon makes incisions in the abdomen to remove the gallbladder.
 The patient stays in the hospital for a few days after the surgery.